-The Director of Secondary Relations facilitates the college orientation with the high school for students enrolled in a concurrent course.
+The Director of Secondary Relations organizes the college orientation with the high school for students enrolled in a concurrent course.
 The orientation includes college policies and procedures, course requirements, as well as other important information.
-A college student handbook and college resource guide are provided.
+A college student handbook and college resource guide will be provided.